Trialled in New Zealand, Sweden and Holland. Positive results for control in Botrytis.

 Disease levels were initially low but increased dramatically following periods of rain to reach moderate levels by the final disease assessment.

 BOTRY-Zen® was trialled in Sweden on strawberries in 2006 with reports that the product had performed well, controlling rots as well as the fungicide treatment.
-BOTRY-Zen® and ARMOUR-Zen® have been trialled in Holland and the visual results to date are that the BOTRY-Zen®/ARMOUR-Zen® programme has performed as well as the fungicide programme.
-We are awaiting the statistical analysis.
+BOTRY-Zen® and ARMOUR-Zen® have been trialled in Holland and the visual results to date are that the BOTRY-Zen® and ARMOUR-Zen® has performed as well as the fungicide programme.

 BOTRY-Zen® was trialled on strawberries in the Waikato, New Zealand.
 There were very low levels of disease and no difference between the treatments (Untreated, BOTRY-Zen® or fungicide programme) were seen.